The University of Nottingham Accessibility Statement

 - Many of our links don’t have title text

-- Many of our images don’t have alt text
+- Many of our images don’t have alt text or have alt text that lacks detail, however this is addressed on all new deployments

 - Some of our resources are not fully accessible via mobile devices